 Print sales for self-help and personal development books are very modest.

 One of the significant advantages nonfiction authors have is that it offers enormous potential for topic-related online discoverability.

 It means that the topic or subject of a nonfiction title is much easier to promote to a target audience by using basic SEO practices.

 Then ensure that Google and other search engines index your articles and blog posts.

-It is much more difficult for a fiction author to succeed in marketing a book by using this technique.
+It is much more difficult for a fiction author to succeed in marketing a book using this technique.

 Keywords and categories

-However, the most powerful tool for selling nonfiction books is always choosing the best book categories and search keywords at the time of publishing.
+However, the most powerful tool for selling nonfiction books is choosing the best book categories and search keywords when publishing.

 Keywords, of course, are gold when it comes to readers searching for and finding a new book to read either on Google, Amazon Search, or by any other means of Internet search.

-Because nonfiction books are very subject-specific, choosing profitable search keywords is relatively easy and effective.
+Because nonfiction books are subject-specific, choosing profitable search keywords is relatively easy and effective.

 This is a difficult task for fiction titles because they are rarely subject or topic-specific.